Dewalt-arch/pimpmyadlab/readme.md

   - Yaseen (PNPT Certified) for Alpha/Beta Testing!
   - uCald4aMarine Release Candidate Testing

+# Revision 1.0.6
+  - Correction to GPO Policy, was linked but not enforced
+  - GPO Policy Disable Defender is now Enforced

 # Revision 1.0.5
   - SetSPN has been broken out into its own function and added as a menu item "Q" to only run this function and exit